 Eliminate Web Page-Specific Problems

 Load a different site, preferably from a different website, to accomplish that.
-Stop your ad – blocking extension if the issue still exists on a certain webpage or website because it interferes with the website’s code directly.
+Stop your ad – blocking extension if the issue still exists on a particular webpage or website because it directly interferes with its code.

 Rename The Executable File For The Edge